Picturing general quantum subsystems: Picturing general quantum subsystems as splitting maps

-Remark that in these particular examples, the sets of local and strictly local operators were equal, and also that the two equations of the definition of strictly local operators were redundant.
-These two fact are not true in general but are degeneracies due to the fact that $\chi_{\otimes}$ and $\chi_{\oplus}$ belong to a special class of splitting maps that we will call balanced and study in Section \ref{balanced}.
+Observe that in these particular examples, the sets of local and strictly local operators were equal, and also that the two equations of the definition of strictly local operators were redundant.
+These two facts are not true in general but are degeneracies due to the fact that $\chi_{\otimes}$ and $\chi_{\oplus}$ belong to a special class of splitting maps that we will call balanced and study in Section \ref{balanced}.

 \begin{proposition} Let $\chi$ be a splitting map on $\ch$ and $A \in \cl(\ch)$. $A$ is strictly $\chi$-local if and only if there exists a $\chi$-consistent $\tilde{A}$ such that $A = \chi^{\dagger} (\tilde{A} \otimes \id) \chi$, i.e.\ if it is local and has a $\chi$-consistent on-site representative. \end{proposition}